TrekkingBuddies/trekking-buddies-fe/README.md

 Environment Setup

-To keep the database secured, the information for the necessary .env will have to be requested from one of the owners of the repository.
+To keep the database secure, the information for the necessary .env will have to be requested from one of the owners of the repository.

 ---